MMerzinger/kubeadm-cka-node-factory/Readme.md

 ## Hints

 The CIDR of my regional subnet was 10.172.0.0/20.
 Make sure you use a CIDR in your network that does not overlap with the CIDRs used in this repo.

+This setup uses Kubernetes 1.20.1.
+You may need to use a newer version as releases are published frequently.
+Make sure to use the correct version for your exam.

 ## Cluster Setup